karakun/openwebstart-page/index.md

 ### OpenWebStart Roadmap
 We have been able to secure a good part of the required funding, and we and our sponsors are currently discussing the list of features that we are going to implement.
-Our goal is to have the final release 1.0 ready in November 2019.
+Our goal is to have the final release 1.0 ready by the end of 2019.

 The following diagram shows the roadmap: